Real-world evidence (RWE) is fundamentally changing the future of healthcare. Here’s how it happens:

 Real-world data is any data that is collected in the context of the routine delivery of care, as opposed to data collected within a clinical trial where study design controls variability in ways that are not representative of real-world care and outcomes.

-Provide patient demographics, vital sign measurements, lab results, or imaging studies that are collected during clinic visits, procedures, or hospital stays.
+Clinical and medical record data come from electronic health records, prescriptions, and lab and imaging studies.
+These data provide patient demographics, vital sign measurements, and lab and imaging results that are collected during clinic visits, procedures, and hospital stays.

 The U.S. Food and Drug Administration (FDA) defines RWE as “the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data."1